 8 – Ice Fishing – One of the more ancient and primal winter pastimes is ice fishing.
 Tripp Lake has an abundance of fish and you’ll see a number of ice fishing sites set up around the lake.
 Bring your auger and gear and enjoy a day of winter angling.
 Tripp Lake is home to many species of fish including large and small mouth bass, pickerel, sunfish, perch, salmon and brown trout.
 Furthermore, if you get a bit chilly, head right on into the Inn for hot chocolate, coffee or tea and the warmth of the fireplace.

 9 – Ice Skating – One of the earliest winter sports parents teach their kids, outdoor enthusiasts have enjoyed ice skating for centuries.
 When conditions permit, we have a nice large skating rink right out our back door – Tripp Lake!
 Bring your skates and leisurely explore our small piece of paradise.
-Come back in and warm yourself in front of the fire with some hot chocolate, coffee or our selection of fine teas.
+Or head down to Pineland Farms for their skating pond.
+Come back in and warm yourself in front of the fire with some hot chocolate, Carrabassett Coffee or our selection of fine teas.

 Winter Activities in Maine at Our Winter Wonderland